clark-ryan/isp-multi-area-ospf-lab/README.md

 ![Topology](docs/topology.png)

 The lab models a single autonomous system (AS 65001) partitioned into three OSPF areas — one backbone (Area 0) and two customer-access areas — serving four subscribers including a small business with multiple VLANs.
 Provider Edge routers act as Area Border Routers.
-The border router is reserved for eBGP in Phase 3.

 ## Skills demonstrated